Janolem/pareto/README.md

-# pareto App
+# pareto
-This is a app
+In the making